-- 3.3 The need for development permission to alter or replace windows was first introduced in May 1991 by the former Island Development Committee. - 3.4 The current regulatory regime is set out in the Planning and Building (General Development) Order which establishes the need for planning permission to repair7 or replace8 windows and doors in listed buildings.
+- 3.3 The need for development permission to alter or replace windows was first introduced in May 1991 by the former Island Development Committee. - 3.4 The current regulatory regime is set out in the Planning and Building (General Development) Order which establishes the need for planning permission to repair or replace windows and doors in listed buildings, and in conservation areas.